shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 2. Tailoring for Resonance (the scissor + measuring tape icon)
 3. Taking Control of the Sale (the flag icon)

-The panda magnet was awarded when a person completed all courses and assignments and meant they were Challenger "certified".
+The panda magnet was awarded when a person completed all courses and assignments and meant they were Challenger “certified”.

 ![Designs for magnets](badges.png)